zoehneto/tumblr-reader/README.md

   }
   ```

+## Install prerequisites
+This project uses the [angular-cli](https://github.com/angular/angular-cli#installation) so you have to install that before continuing.

 ## Development
 To run the app locally for development, clone the repository, install the dependencies with `npm install` and
-start the development server with `npm start` the app is then available in the browser under `localhost:8080`.
+start the development server with `ng serve` the app is then available in the browser under `localhost:4200`.

 ## Production (Apache)
-1. Build the app using `npm run build` - the generated files will appear in the `dist` directory.
+1. Build the app using `ng build --prod` - the generated files will appear in the `dist` directory.

 2. Create the directory `tumblr-reader` in the www root of your apache server and place the generated files from
 the `dist` directory there.